 His PhD thesis on the rise of “pop-Islamism” in the Shari’a-discourse and everyday practices of the Islamic Party of Malaysia received the Frobenius Society Research Award as Germany’s best anthropological dissertation of 2012 and was published by Routledge in 2014.
 Since completing his PhD, he has conducted regular fieldwork on Islamization policies, national ideology (Melayu Islam Beraja) and social change in the Sultanate of Brunei Darussalam.

 Müller studied Socio-Cultural Anthropology (major), Law and Philosophy in Frankfurt and Leiden (2003–2008).
 Since then, he has conducted extensive research in Malay-speaking Southeast Asia, beginning with fieldwork for his M.A. thesis in Brunei in 2007.

 While at ILSP: Law and Social Change, Müller will be working on the manuscript for his second monograph that explores social dimensions of Islamic governance in Brunei.
-He will also work on a journal article on the discursive figures of “deviant” (sesat) and “superstitious” (khurafat) practices in the Fatwas of the State Mufti of Brunei vis-à-vis their social and political context.
+He will also work on two invited entries for the Encyclopedia of Islam (Brill, third edition) and finalize an edited volume on the Bureaucratization of Islam in Southeast Asia for the Journal of Current Southeast Asian Affairs.
 He will be in residence at ILSP: LSC February 2018–April 2018.